 Although Mrs. Hoi is over 70 years old, she always stands close to the workers to guide each step with her decades of experience in wrapping cakes.
 From how much mung bean and pepper to put in the cake, how to tie the wrapping string... everything is done meticulously until a square cake is completed and put on the steamer.

-Holding the fragrant cakes that had just come out of the oven, Mrs. Thuy recalled the characteristics of her Quang Nam banh chung: the sticky taste is more blended, the cake is sweet and moist, the mung bean filling is sweet and fragrant with Tien Phuoc pepper.
+Holding the fragrant cakes that had just come out of the oven, Mrs. Thuy recalled the characteristics of her Quang Nam banh chung: the sticky taste is more cohesive, the cake is sweet and moist, the mung bean filling is sweet and fragrant with Tien Phuoc pepper.

 "The sticky rice used to make the cake is mixed with dried pandan leaves, and the filling is marinated with the right amount of spices.
-After cooking, the sticky rice has a beautiful green color, covering the soft, fragrant mung bean filling inside.
+After cooking, the sticky rice has a beautiful green color, enveloping the soft, fragrant mung bean filling inside.

 The cake is wrapped in a plastic bag, vacuum-sealed, sterile and can be preserved for many months.
 Vietnamese tradition is that before eating the cake, it will be placed on the Tet offering tray to remember the origin, burn incense for ancestors, and banh chung is also a gift to wish for a happy new year.